FabioATMonteiro92/WebScrappingFootballProbabilityMinus2.5GoalsPerGame/README.md

 ---

-## How it works (pipeline overview)
+## How the script works
-### 🔹 League setup
-Two URL lists per league:
-- O/U tables (Total, Last 8, Home, Away)
-- Results & fixtures (by date)

 ### 🔹 Scraping & parsing
-- Fetch league pages, parse the main table (`id="btable"`), keep O/U rows (ignore “League average”).
+- Fetches league pages from **SoccerStats.com**, parses the main table (`id="btable"`), and keeps O/U rows.
-- From results/fixtures pages, identify rows by a date pattern (e.g., `Mon 4 Nov`), split results vs fixtures.
+- From the results/fixtures pages, identifies rows by a date pattern (e.g., `Mon 4 Nov`), and splits results vs fixtures.

 ### 🔹 Team metrics
-- For each team: collect GS/GC series overall, last 8, home, away.
+- For each team, the script collects GS/GC series for all fixtures played so far, last 8 matches, home games, and away games.
-- Compute mean and SD per series; compute goal-distribution proportions (score 0–6).
+- Compute mean and SD per series.

 ### 🔹 Match enrichment
 - Create “Next match” strings and propagate per-team metrics.
-- Compute low/high/avg O2.5 bounds and home/away O2.5.
+- Compute low and high bound probabilities of games finishing over 2.5 goals.
-- Combine GS/GC means & SDs for quick triage features and expected odd/prob columns.
+- Combine GS and GC means & SDs.

 ### 🔹 Ranking & export
-- Sort by: low-bound prob → average home/away prob → sum of GS/GC means → sum of SDs → GP.
-- Deduplicate on “Next match”.
+- Estimates the best and worst case scenarios and ranks teams according to the highest probability of their matches finishing with over 2.5 goals.
 - Write Full Data and Treated Data workbooks.

 ---